stormasm/nunotes/engine-q/note0.md

 This enables developers to use engine-q as their programming language for building application that use and need scripting functionality.

-All of the other custom commands inside nushell get added on top of engine-q along with packages like dataframes sit on top of engine-q and use its api but it does not influence or add dependencies to it.
+All of the other custom commands inside nushell get added on top of engine-q along with packages sit on top of engine-q and use its api but it does not influence or add dependencies to it.

 In the current nushell here are the stats